Organizational Excellence

 Workforce Development offers the County’s approximately 4,800 full-time, part-time, and extra-help employees a wide and rich selection of training and professional development opportunities to emphasize staff wellbeing, cultural belonging, and advancement.

-• Tier 1: New Employees – The New Employee Orientation (NEO) coursework introduces newly-hired employees into the County’s culture, racial equity and belonging objectives, and provides the necessary tools and information needed to become thriving members of the County workforce.
+• Tier 1: New Employees– The New Employee Orientation (NEO) coursework introduces newly-hired employees into the County’s culture, racial equity, and belonging objectives.
+NEO provides the tools and information needed to become thriving members of the County workforce.
+A total of 673 new hires have attended New Employee Orientation from January 2024 to October 29, 2024.

-• Tier 2: Foundational – Individual Contributors (staff without supervisory or managerial responsibility, which are the majority of County employees) gain knowledge and skills to become productive and engaged County employees in major aspects of daily work and in the areas of Racial Equity and Belonging.
-The Foundational Tier provides a firm foundation for advancement.
-Employees may follow certain “Themes” to particularize their learning and skills.
+• Tier 2: Foundational– Individual Contributors (staff without supervisory or managerial responsibility, who are the majority of County employees) gain knowledge and skills to become productive and engaged County employees in major aspects of daily work and in the areas of Racial Equity and Belonging.
+This tier provides a firm foundation for advancement.
+Employees may follow certain “themes” to particularize their learning and skills.
 Tier 2 training is available to all County employees.
+A total of 2,648 registrations were received for Workforce Development course offerings from January 2024 to October 29, 2024.

-• Tier 3: Emerging Leader – The Emerging Leader Program develops supervisory and managerial skills to increase effectiveness and engagement through identifying ways to promote communication; coaching employee performance and measurement of self-development; exploring leadership principles and practices addressing racial equity and cultural belonging; and supervising a diverse workforce.
-The Program is self-directed.
-Participants enroll in classes to fit their work schedule with supervisor approval.
-Employees complete a series of 10 required and two elective courses.
+• Tier 3: Emerging Leader– The Emerging Leader Program develops supervisory and managerial skills to increase effectiveness and engagement through identifying ways to promote communication; coaching employee performance and measurement of self-development; exploring leadership principles and practices addressing racial equity and cultural belonging; and supervising a diverse workforce.
+This program is self-directed.
+Participants enroll in classes to fit their work schedule (with supervisor approval).
+Employees complete a series of 10 required and two (2) elective courses.
 Classes are available in-person, virtually, and web-based.
 Tier 3 training is available for supervisors, managers, and those interested in growing their career and developing mid-manager skills.
+A total of forty-three (43) County employees across fifteen (15) departments are participating in the Program, with six (6) employees completing it as of October 2024.

-Key milestone update (include relevant metrics (if applicable)
+Key milestone update (including any applicable, relevant metrics)

 • Continue the executive leadership program – ongoing.